burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 10. Garbage Collector (GC) brings various limitations to any programming language.
 For example, GC disallows any pointer arithmetic.
 (For details, please look at Lecture 11 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/)).
 Therefore adoption of using idea of GC in the language has it conseuqunces.

 11. Due to high abstraction, Interpretable Languages violate memory locality principles because almost every object is allocated on the heap.
 Memory locality implemented typically in two forms - you can allocate objects on the stack, and use stack memory as memory placeholder.
 Another form of memory locality when you have a C structure and nearby fields, located nearby in memory.
 Memory Locality is an essential principle because on that principle all memory caches in all levels of various memory storage are working inside modern computing devices.
+High-level abstraction languages (as Python) almost igores this aspect of reality.

 12. Processors have a limited number of registers in their front end (available when you write Assembly program or Compile generate Assembly program for you).
 Correctly performing register allocation from the processor backend is not so trivial.
 If you have too many objects with too many wrappers around them the useful load for a real final computer device is smaller and degrades.
 The relative term from Communication Community for this phenomenon is a *goodput*, which is throughput from which all service information has been removed.
+So extra wrappers around even the most simple objects is not good for actual performance.

 13. There is no way to use special registers or special instructions of the processor from typical interpretable language (Bash, Python) directly.